Why Beach Cruiser Bikes Should Have Gears and Brakes

 Conclusion

 Well, those are 5 of the reasons you need to consider getting brakes of the hand variety and gears for your beach cruiser.
-No matter how classic you want the bike to appear, safety should always be your number one priority, and with the right kind of brakes and gears, you should be able to have a classy, safe cruise on your cruiser bike!
+No matter how classic you want the bike to appear, safety should always be your number one priority.
+With the right kind of brakes and gears, you should be able to have a classy, safe cruise on your cruiser bike!

 Also Read: